BrianoAden/BrianoAden/README.md

 I'm currently diving deeper into Verilog and C programming.
 If you have good resources or want to collaborate on a project, let me know!

-Feel free to talk to me about videogames, chess, cubing, travel, or anything you want!
+Feel free to talk to me about video games, chess, travel, or anything you want!
 You can reach me by email at brianoeaden@gmail.com or message me on my LinkedIn, which can be found on this page.

 Thank you for reading!